sumeetsk/xdrive/readme.md

 #### How does this package provide persistent storage?

-* pdrive volume is created based on most recent snapshot (or empty volume)
+* xdrive volume is created based on most recent snapshot (or empty volume)
-* pdrive is mounted as /v1
+* xdrive is mounted as /v1
-* on termination pdrive volume is saved to a snapshot
+* on termination xdrive volume is saved to a snapshot
 * if AWS initiates termination then volume remains and can be saved to a snapshot manually
 * all snapshots are retained until manually deleted
-* pdrive volume and snapshots are linked via a "name" tag
+* xdrive volume and snapshots are linked via a "name" tag

 #### How are program settings retained?

 * programs run in a docker container
-* pdrive holds the database of docker containers
+* xdrive holds the database of docker containers
 * boot volume runs a simple AMI such as the amazon linux AMI
-* nvidia-docker runs the docker container on the pdrive volume
+* nvidia-docker runs the docker container on the xdrive volume

 #### Why snapshots?